1. What is EMTM?

 There is no interview during the admission process.
 Evaluation is based on candidate's past academic work and other achievements, as proven by the application documents.

-EMJMD scholarship applicants will be notified about the selection results in March 2020.
+Applicants will be notified about the selection results between April and May 2021.

 III.
 FEES AND SCHOLARSHIPS